10 Days In Hawaii Itinerary

 Where to Stay?

-Since you only have 2 days in Oahu, I recommend staying in the Honolulu area, either in Waikiki Beach for the action or in the Manoa neighborhood for a quieter stay. >> Here’s a link to a complete list of Honolulu accommodations that you can book online.
+Since you only have two days in Oahu, I recommend staying in the Honolulu area, either in Waikiki Beach for the action or in the Manoa neighborhood for a quieter stay.
+Still, if you’re looking for a place to stay outside Honolulu, Kailua is the best option.

 Option B: Maui